resourge/schema/README.md

 ```

-`validate` is the function necessary to validate the schema and will return the errors.
+## validate

-## Validate
+`validate` is the method necessary to validate the schema and will return the errors.

 ```jsx
 import { array, object, string } from '@resourge/schemas';